Female students turned away from Afghan universities after Taliban ban | Education

 The decision to bar women was announced on Tuesday evening in a letter to universities from the higher education ministry, drawing condemnation from foreign governments and the United Nations.
 "We went to university, the Taliban were at the gate and told us 'you are not allowed to enter the university until further notice' ... everyone was crying," said Shaista, a business studies student at a private university in Kabul.

-A professor at another university in Kabul who declined to be identified said staff turned female students away at the gate as they had no choice but to implement the instruction.
+Students and Reuters witnesses said that the presence of security forces outside universities was higher than usual and female students were told to leave by armed Taliban forces, even if they were going to complete administrative tasks.
 The bar on women students is likely to complicate the Taliban administration's efforts to gain international recognition and to get rid of sanctions that are severely hampering the economy.

-The United Nations Assistance Mission in Afghanistan asked the Taliban-run administration to "immediately" revoke the decision.
+The U.N.'s mission in Afghanistan asked the Taliban-run administration to "immediately" revoke the decision.
 It also urged the authorities to reopen girls' schools beyond the sixth grade and "end all measures preventing women and girls from participating fully in daily public life".

-Third-year political science student Hassiba, based in Kabul, said she was studying for her exams when she heard about the announcement.
-"It's too hard to accept, it's unbelievable, I can't believe it's happening," she said.
+Hasti, a third-year political studies student, was preparing for her final exam scheduled for Wednesday when she heard the news, and spent the evening crying in front of her study materials instead.
+"I have done my best to study, it is very hard for me, because right now I have to stop my studying and my goals are not achievable…. if the situation continues like this for women, it means women and girls are being buried alive," she said.

-"When there is no education for women in a society, how can we be hopeful for a bright future?"
-According to the late Tuesday announcement, the decision was made by the Taliban administration's cabinet.
+MORE SANCTIONS POSSIBLE A student at Kabul University said she initially managed to convince guards to allow her inside to collect her diploma as she had finished her final exams and qualified for her degree.
+But while inside security forces entered and told all women to leave, including those in the middle of exams, meaning she left empty handed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)